Tips for Visiting Cancer Patients

 When the time is up, see if the patient wants you to stay longer or if they usher you to the door.
 It really depends on the patient.

 Going through an illness is terribly lonely, and having company really lifts one's spirit.
-So, have an open schedule to allow for staying longer if the patient would like company for longer.
+So, have an open schedule to allow for staying longer if the patient would like company.

-Leave a comment below if you have other tips for visiting cancer patients!
+If you have other tips for visiting cancer patients, leave a comment below!